-- 1. This Convention shall be open for signature by all States on 14 and 15 February 2024 at the Peace Palace in the Hague.
-Thereafter, it shall remain open for signature from 19 February 2024 until 14 February 2025 at the Federal Public Service Foreign Affairs, Foreign Trade and Development Cooperation of the Kingdom of Belgium in Brussels. - 2.
+- 1. This Convention shall be open for signature to all States from [PM] to [PM] at The Hague. - 2.
 This Convention shall be subject to ratification, acceptance or approval.
 Instruments of ratification, acceptance or approval shall be deposited with the Depositary. - 3.
 This Convention shall be open for accession by any State.
 Instruments of accession shall be deposited with the Depositary.